codersrank-org/multi_repo_extractor/README.md

+# DEPRECATED
+This repo is not supported anymore.
+It will be merged with the repo_info_extracotor.
 ## What is it?
 Wrapper for [repo_info_extractor](https://github.com/codersrank-org/repo_info_extractor) to extract/process multiple repositories at once.
 If you have a GitHub account with multiple repos (public or private) you can